 There are several wonderful stops on the North Fork to visit waterfalls and side creeks.
 At most of these stops, you'll have a chance to check out the Darlingtonia Californica (aka "Pitcher Plant" or "Cobra Lily."
 This is a rare carnivorous plant that uses ultraviolet guides and slippery wax to lure insects and spiders into it's inner workings.

 Mile 0: Put-in at Major Moore's (also known as Browns Flat) just upstream of the Low Divide Road Bridge.

 Mile 1.5: Diamond Creek enters from the left side.
 Adventurous paddlers can put-in on Diamond Creek if they have a good truck and some good maps.
-The section below here is known as the Redwall Gorge.
+The section below the confluence with Diamond Creek is known as the Redwall Gorge.

 Mile 3.1: Scout Rapid (IV+) is the most difficult rapid at most flows and should be scouted from the right.

 Mile 3.4: Ledge Rapid (IV) typically has a big ledge hole that needs to be avoided.

 Mile 4: Still Creek enters from the right side and marks the end of the Redwall Gorge.
 This is a great place to regroup and have lunch.

 Mile 8.35: Golf Course (IV) is a long rapid with some big holes at the bottom.